 Avoid beaches where swimmers’ itch is a problem.

-Wash your hands and rinsing your body off after swimming or wading in lakes, streams or rivers.
+Wash your hands and rinse your body off after swimming or wading in lakes, streams or rivers.

 Don’t wade or swim in areas with weeds.

 Call Health Link at 811 for more health advice and information 24 hours a day, seven days a week.
 In case of an emergency, visit your nearest emergency department or call 911.